Bread Guide: Overnight Country Blonde

 Now you fold and pinch the dough.
 Here's Ken Forkish doing the fold and pinch.
 I try to avoid wetting my hand each time.

 Keep doing this until you feel some elasticity getting into the dough.
 This typically takes about five minutes.
-(If the dough gets warm and approaches body temperature, you've gone too long.
+(If the dough approaches body temperature, you've overworked the gluten.
 Stop.)

 Step 3: Wait, Fold, Wait, Fold, Wait, Fold